rchu02/ACIT-2420-Assignment-1/README.md

 <img src="assests/token_name.png" alt="token_name" width="450"/>

-Select **Full Access**, this will grant you the token all scopes available
+Select **Full Access**, this will grant you the token all scopes available.

 <img src="assests/full_access.png" alt="full_access" width="450"/>

 Click **Generate Token**

-3. **Now use the API token to grant access to Doctl** Copy your personal access token from the DigitalOcean site, then go to your arch terminal and running the command
+3. **Now use the API token to grant access to Doctl** Copy your personal access token from the DigitalOcean site, then go to your arch terminal and running the command.
 ```
 doctl auth init --context <NAME>
 ```